Search features

 Email Email More info More Info

 COMM 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in communication studies.
 Senior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the INDEPENDENT RESEARCH course in Communication - COMM